 The Program Educational Objectives are reviewed and revised in department faculty meetings.
-For example, we added a CS life-long learning objective during the October 2 and 9 meetings in Fall 2012.
-We recently updated CSPEO-3 to include the application of skills across other disciplines.
-Our discussion was inspired by our Industrial Advisory Board meeting in the Spring of 2018.
+For example, we added a CIS life-long learning objective during the October 2 and 9 meetings in Fall 2012.
+Our discussion was inspired by our Industrial Advisory Board and our University mission statement.
+ABET student outcomes clearly state the need for CIS professionals to continue to stay current as the field evolves.